CAFxX/bytespool/README.md

 - `GetBytesSlice(size int) []byte` and `PutBytesSlice(b []byte) bool`
 - `GetBytesSlicePtr(size int) *[]byte` and `PutBytesSlicePtr(b *[]byte) bool`

+In addition, the following utility APIs are available:

+- `Append` is a replacement for `append` that uses the backing pools to avoid allocations when appending to byte slices.

 `bytespool` relies on code generation to allow to control the granularity of the backing pools.

 The [generated code](https://godoc.org/github.com/CAFxX/bytespool) contains specialized versions of all functions for each of the backing pools.
 These functions can be used to provide a small speed-up if you statically know the desired sizes at compile-time.